 Frankly, I am not the one to fall for great brands when it comes to buying writing instruments.
 As an Indian, this one cost me a bomb, becoming the most expensive pen I have purchased.

 The balance is naturally good, as it is with most light-weight pens.
 I bought the pen with a 1.1 mm stub nib and a fine nib.
 I did pay a few extra rupees for the extra nib.
 The nibs are offered mounted on a feeder, making it easier to change them for those who don’t tinker with fountain pens.
 I personally love stubs, but this one is a little broader for everyday writing.
-Comparing it with TWSBI’s stub, I prefer the latter: reasonably priced and finer lines.
-The Monteverde stub is not as wet as, say, Rotring’s s stub, however.
+Comparing it with TWSBI’s stub, I prefer the latter: sold at a reasonably price and gives finer lines.
+The Monteverde stub is not as wet as, say, Rotring’s s 1.1 stub, however.

 Neil Gaiman gives a wonderful advice here for those who strive for a perfect write up.
 No. Not possible.
 You will probably never complete your work if you peruse perfection.
 It would be better if you keep writing regularly, either suspending judgment or leaving it for others to offer.

-The pen’s stub was excellent from dot, but the fine nib was a little scratchy initially.
+The pen’s stub was excellent from dot, but the fine nib, the one I for which I paid extra, was a little scratchy initially.
 After some writing done, it went smooth.

 And, did you know that Monday is actually ‘the Moon’s Day’?
 Yes, it is.